CleasbyCode/pdvzip/README.md

 ***PLTE,*** (Use only with PNG_32 & PNG_24).
 ***pHYs, sBIT, sPLT, sRGB.***

-This program uses hIST & IDAT chunks for storing arbitrary data and removes the others, apart from iCCP, if found.
+This program uses hIST & IDAT chunks for storing arbitrary data and removes the others, apart from iCCP.

 ## ZIP File Size & Other Important Information